Convergence of the Markovian Iteration for Coupled FBSDEs via a Differentiation Approach: Numerical experiments

-In this section, we present several numerical experiments to illustrate our theoretical results.
-For each example studied below, a reference solution is obtained by first decoupling the equation and consequently applying the forward Euler method over a sufficiently fine and uniform time grid with $N' = 2\times 10^4$.
-Hence, the time discretization error of such a solution is negligible, and it may serve as a surrogate for the solution triplet $(X_t, Y_t, Z_t)$.
-With the reference solution, we examine the quality of the approximated solution by computing the following error terms,
+In the remaining subsections, we present several numerical experiments to illustrate the theoretical results developed above.
+For each example considered below, a reference solution is obtained by first decoupling the FBSDE and then applying the Euler--Maruyama method on a sufficiently fine uniform time grid with \(N' = 2\times 10^4\).
+The resulting time discretization error is therefore negligible, and the computed solution may be regarded as a surrogate for the solution triplet \((X,Y,Z)\) of the continuous problem.
+Using this reference solution, we assess the quality of the numerical approximation through the following error measures: